[ Printer Friendly Version ] [ Report Abuse ]

 “We’d know,” agreed George.
 “Our family’s pureblood, you wouldn’t guess it, but we are.
 They’re our distant cousins as well.”

-Fred and George exclaimed at the suggestion, hungry for speculation.
+Jaws dropped at the suggestion, and the twins were hungry for speculation.

 “Do you think he knows?”